 Equity, Diversity, Inclusion

-CRIPA adheres to the establishment of a management and organization of its activities so as to target the achievement of Equity, diversity and inclusion (EDI) of everyone in its activities from recruitment to granting scholarships.
+CRIPA adheres to the establishment of a management and organization of its activities so as to target the achievement of Equity, diversity and inclusion (EDI) of everyone in its activities.

-CRIPA member research teams must provide a work and training environment free from harassment.
+CRIPA member research teams provides a work and training environment free from harassment.
 Each institution has developed its resources and services to ensure a healthy working climate.

 The use of the preferred first name in institutions allowing it is a major factor of inclusion.
 He will be privileged in the interpersonal relations of CRIPA.